stoneface86/trackerboy/BUILD.md

 Miniaudio and gbapu are acquired via submodule so there is no need to install these libraries on your system.
 All of the other requirements can be acquired from vcpkg, or you can provide your own if that is preferred.
-If you choose to not use vcpkg, then cmake will attempt to find all required dependencies installed on your system.
+Some action on your part may be necessary when not using vcpkg.

 Catch2 is only required for testing.
 Catch2 is not needed if ENABLE_TESTS is set to OFF.